PhotoPay/photopay-ios/README.md

 [[MBMicroblinkSDK sharedInstance] setLicenseResource:@"license-key-file" withExtension:@"txt" inSubdirectory:@"" forBundle:[NSBundle mainBundle]];
 ```

+If the licence is invalid or expired then the methods above will throw an **exception**.

 ### 5. Registering for scanning events

 In the previous step, you instantiated [`MBDocumentOverlayViewController`](http://photopay.github.io/photopay-ios//Classes/MBDocumentOverlayViewController.html) object with a delegate object.
 This object gets notified on certain events in scanning lifecycle.
 In this example we set it to `self`.
 The protocol which the delegate has to implement is [`MBDocumentOverlayViewControllerDelegate`](http://photopay.github.io/photopay-ios//Protocols/MBDocumentOverlayViewControllerDelegate.html) protocol.
 It is necessary to conform to that protocol.
 We will discuss more about protocols in [Advanced integration section](#advanced-integration).
 You can use the following default implementation of the protocol to get you started.

 Swift